SuperSaaS/supersaas-php-api-client/README.md

 #### Delete User

-Delete a single user by `user_id`:
+Delete a single user by `user_id`, and if `webhook=true` is present it will trigger any webhooks connected to the account:

     SuperSaaS\Client::Instance()->users->delete(12345); //=> array()

 #### Get User

-Get a single user by `$user_id`, and if the user does not exist 404 error will be raised:
+Get a single user by `$user_id` with optional `$form`, and if the user does not exist 404 error will be raised:

     SuperSaaS\Client::Instance()->users->get(12345); //=> User